IntrospectiveSystems/xGraph/Widgets/AceEditorView/README.md

 Parameters are defined in the module definition and stored in the Par attribute of the Entities this attribute.
 Some are required, while some are optional.
-Below, the Parameters that AceEditorView expects to be defined.
+Below are the Parameters that AceEditorView expects to be defined.

-Three Pars can be set in the module definition, but they are all optional.
+Two Pars can be set in the module definition, but they are all optional.

-"Controller": "xGraphPid"  - where xGraphPid should be replaced by the pid of the Module acting as this Modules controller.
+- `"Controller": "xGraphPid"`  - where xGraphPid should be replaced by the pid of the Module acting as this Modules controller.
-"EvokeView": "xGraphModuleAddress"  - where xGraphModuleAddress should be replaced by the address of the view that should be popped up when evoked.
+- `"EvokeView": "xGraphModuleAddress"`  - where xGraphModuleAddress should be replaced by the address of the view that should be popped up when evoked.

 An example of how this looks in the module definition of a config.json
 ``` json